| | | | | |

 ActivePedal Ultimate

 The top-tier option.
 170 kg of brake force, fully adjustable in software across pressure, travel, curves, damping, and friction – no mechanical fiddling required.
 Profiles created by professional motorsport drivers are available out of the box.
-The telemetry-based effects (ABS pulsing, traction control cutoff, G-force simulation) are what make this genuinely different from a load cell pedal rather than just more expensive.
+The telemetry-based effects (ABS pulsing, traction control cutoff, G-force simulation) are what make this different from a load cell pedal rather than just more expensive.
 Requires a Link Hub to operate.

 ActivePedal Pro